dotnet/csharplang/proposals/discriminated-unions.md

 Since value members are not constants and do not define new static types, they currently cannot be matched by pattern.
 To make this possible, a new pattern using the constant pattern syntax will be added to allow matching against `enum class` value members.
-A match is defined to succeed if and only if the argument to the pattern match and the value returned by the `enum class` value member are reference equal, although the implementation is not required to perform this check.
+The match is defined to succeed if and only if the argument to the pattern match and the value returned by the `enum class` value member are reference equal, although the implementation is not required to perform this check.